4 Common Importing and Exporting Mistakes to Avoid

 Some business owners think that they can import/export just about anything they want from a foreign country, but this is not the case at all.
 Most of the countries out there will have very strict guidelines when it comes to the types of products and materials they will allow to go in and out of their territory.
 Failing to know what these regulations are will usually lead to make a variety of costly mistakes.
 If you are shipping in things to a country that are regulated, the shipments will usually be seized.
 This means that you will lose product and money.
 Rather than having to take these losses, you need to find out detailed information regarding what a particular country allows regarding import/export.

 Another important thing you will need to do when trying to be a successful importer/exporter is to build relationships with the custom officials.
 Each country will have customs officials that will be in charge of checking all of the shipments that come in and go out of their territory.
 Ideally, you will want to develop a relationship with these officials so you can make it easier to get your goods moving to their final destination in a hurry.
-If you are known as someone who might cause issues at customs, you may find it difficult to get your goods through the custom officials a country has in place.
+If you are known as a troublemaker, you may find it difficult to get your goods through the custom officials a country has in place.

 You will also need to pay close attention to the regulations a country has regarding the packaging and markings you can use on your goods.
 The last thing you want is to have your items shipped back to you due to a violation of these regulations.
 If anything on your packaging is even somewhat offensive, you need to think about changing it before shipping to a foreign supplier.
 While new packaging may be a bit costly, it is well worth the money invested due to the trouble it can save you in the long run.